Your Visit to NAY

 Payment is due if registering in advance.
 Walk-ins are welcome to weekly classes, space permitting.
 Fitness and Aerial Yoga classes tend to fill a week in advance since these classes have limited space.

 Cancellation & Refund Policy | Standard

 Notice of Cancellation Policy: We ask that you cancel any reservations you have within 4 hours (or by 9pm the previous night for morning classes) so that anyone on a wait-list has time to be notified.
 If you do not cancel at least 60 minutes before class starts it will be considered a late-cancel or no-show, class payment is then forfeited.
-Purchases are refunded to your account if early cancelled.
+Purchases are refunded to your account if early-cancelled.
 If you had a pack of classes the class would go back to your account for future use.
 If you purchased a workshop or event that is not being offered again the full purchase price will be added to your account for use at our studio.

 Parking | Lots in front and behind the building.

 There are large parking lots just in front (opposite side of Holden Street) and behind the building.
-Please honor the signs for tenant parking and other signs.
 Please use the entrance on the back side of the building--the same as Public's.

 Namaste & OM | They are said for a reason.